 What is a ledger entry?

-The ledger is the principal book of entry in which business records its financial transactions.
+The ledger is the principal book of entry in which a business records its financial transactions.
 The general ledger accounts record, organize and classify the transactions.
 The line items in each account are called general ledger entries.

 Types of ledger entries